yemaedahrav/PINN/README.md

 In this section of the equation, we have three files.

 Burgers.ipynb

 Burgers_Inference.ipynb

 Burgers_Discovery.ipynb

-For burgers equation the analytical solution (y values) are picked up from burgers-shock.mat, used this data file in the original repository for Burgers_Inference.ipynb and Burgers_Discovery.ipynb
+For the burgers equation, the analytical solution (y values) is picked up from the burgers-shock.mat used this data file in the original repository for Burgers_Inference.ipynb and Burgers_Discovery.ipynb

-The inference and discovery notebooks import the exact solution (analytic solution) from a the data, using which we can calculate the relative L2 error between the exact solution and the one predicted by the network.
+The inference and discovery notebooks import the exact solution (analytic solution) from the data, using which we can calculate the relative L2 error between the exact solution and the one predicted by the network.

 In the data-driven discovery method, we have the values for the lambda1 and the lambda2 set by the user initially which the model learns and in turns predicts the equation.
 We can choose them randomly also, like in the burgers equation, we have them set to 0 and -6, whereas the actual values are 1 and -0.00318 (Viscosity)
 The model learns the lambda values just as it learns other parameters.
 The closer the values are to the actual values in the equation the better the model has understood the equation.

 The only difference between the discovery and the inference setups is that we add parameters to the equation in the discovery setup which the model learns and helps formulate the equation.
-The data generation and usage and plit between train/test is very similar.
-We spread a unifrom mesh over the problem sample space.
+The data generation and usage and split between train/test are very similar.
+We spread a uniform mesh over the problem sample space.

-In Burgers.ipynb, we have the training only based on the initial conditions, boundary condition points, the y values (predictions) based on the input data mesh.
+In Burgers.ipynb, we have the training only based on the initial conditions, boundary condition points, and the y values (predictions) based on the input data mesh.
 We do not have analytic/exact solution y values and can't measure the performance.
 This is an exploratory notebook to just visualize the predictions.

-X values generated through a simple meshgrid or lhs (latin hypercube sampling) (in case of discovery) and used alongwith those read from the file.
+X values are generated through a simple mesh grid or lhs (Latin hypercube sampling) (in case of discovery) and used along with those read from the file.

 The entire huge set is used for the testing, whereas for the training, we use a small randomly sampled subset of the same generated set.